Bo-Lennart/pp5-content-platform/README.md

 Each user has access to their own profile once they are signed in where they can create posts, see all their bookmarks, edit their profile image and password.

-If anyone needs to get in touch with the admin, they can fill out the contact form and the Admin will haveget in touch as soon as possible.
+If anyone needs to get in touch with the admin, they can fill out the contact form and the Admin will get in touch as soon as possible.

 ![Dagoy](src/assets/readme_screenshots/responsive.png)